KrystianRusin/Slay-The-Spire-RL/README.md

 ### Model Checkpoints

-The model will automatically save after a defined number of episodes.
-You can adjust the frequency of checkpoints in the training loop.
+The model will automatically save after a defined number of steps `n_steps`, increasing `n_steps` increases data available per update leading to more stability during training, but also will require more memory.

 ## Training the Agent